Adjoint functor theorems for homotopically enriched categories: Accessibility and shrink-colimits

 the bicolimit of $S$ weighted by $W$ equally amounts to a $2$-natural transformation $\eta\colon W^{\prime} \to \ca(S-,C)$ for which the induced map

 is an \emph{equivalence of categories} for all $A$.
-In particular, the $\ce$-weak colimit of $S$ weighted by $W^{\prime}$ is a $W$-weighted bicolimit of $S$, but satisfies the stronger condition that genuine factorisations, as in \eqref{eq:fact}, exist.
-Thus any $2$-category admitting $\ce$-weak colimits also admits bicolimits (with a stronger universal property), but also admits some $\ce$-weak colimits, such as $\ce$-weak coequalisers, whose defining weights are not cofibrant, and so do not correspond to any bicolimit. \end{example}
+In particular, the shrink-colimit of $S$ weighted by $W^{\prime}$ is a $W$-weighted bicolimit of $S$, but satisfies the stronger condition that genuine factorisations, as in \eqref{eq:fact}, exist.
+Thus any $2$-category admitting shrink-colimits also admits bicolimits (with a stronger universal property), but also admits some shrink-colimits, such as shrink-coequalizers, whose defining weights are not cofibrant, and so do not correspond to any bicolimit. \end{example}

 \begin{example} In the $\SSet$-case, the map is a \dsdr\ morphism and so a weak equivalence (with respect to the Joyal model structure) with a section.